-The Board for 2022 consisted of eight directors.
+The Board for 2023 consisted of ten directors.
 All sitting directors serve on at least one committee and all directors are able to devote as much time as a director of the Company as is necessary to fulfill the obligations as such.
-It is intended to increase the size of the board to 10 directors for 2023.